|Nutritional Guidelines (per serving)|

 Pour about 1/2 teaspoon of cooking oil in a heavy skillet and heat over medium high heat.

 Pour 1/4 cup of pancake batter into preheated skillet and smooth into a circle with a spoon.
 Cook each side of pancake until golden, about two to three minutes per side.

 Add about 1/4 to 1/2 teaspoon of oil to preheated skillet before pouring batter into skillet for each pancake.
 Serve warm.

-Add just one more ingredient to this pumpkin pancake recipe and you have some delicious new flavors.
+- Add just one more ingredient to this pumpkin pancake recipe and you have some delicious new flavors.
 Try sprinkling about 1 tablespoon of finely diced apple (keep the peel!) onto one side of your pumpkin pancakes for delicious gluten-free apple pumpkin pancakes.
-Or if you're a nut lover, try adding about 1 tablespoon of chopped pecans for delicious gluten-free pecan pumpkin pancakes.
+If you're a nut lover, try adding about 1 tablespoon of chopped pecans for delicious gluten-free pecan pumpkin pancakes.
 It's as easy as preparing the pumpkin pancake mix, pouring it onto your skillet and adding your ingredient of choice.
 Then cook as usual!

 Gluten-Free Cooking Reminder